binli/binli.github.com/_posts/cfs.md

 To ensure that matters move quickly and smoothly, we use electronic documents and transactions where possible.
 Therefore, the invoice and contract will be sent to you as a printable PDF file.
 This has been found to be acceptable by most people over the past few years.

-If, however, you require paper documents to start processing matters, we can courier them to your nearest office.
+If, however, you require paper documents to start processing matters, we can send them to your nearest office.
 However, please be aware that this could slow down the process, and that other potential sponsors could move faster to secure the sponsorship slot.
 Once the sponsorship has been secured, you will receive instructions about logo formats, banners, marketing collateral, etc. Each item will have dates associated with it.
 Please ensure that the requested material reaches us by the deadline – if you miss the deadline, that particular item may not be processed.

 For example – if we indicate that logos are required by a certain date so that we can include them in the advertisements (if you are at a sponsorship level where your logo would be included in an advertisement) and you miss that deadline, the advertisement may be published without your logo.